 I think it’s great that the Commonwealth site allows local governments to “participate,” and list their sites.
-I’m wondering if it would be a better approach to require those local goverments to register an official URL when they put their sites online, and to provide an update when they change their address.
+I’m wondering if it would be a better approach to require those local governments to register an official URL when they put their sites online and to provide an update when they change their address.

 I’m also wondering why I don’t see town web sites listed in Google Maps when I search for towns in there.
 Perhaps Google is running into some of the same problems I am in associating town web sites with those towns.
 I may have to make a Google My maps map in the future listing the local government web sites that I find on a map of Virginia.

-At this point, my research is still in the stage where I’m trying to find every local Virginia goverment web site that I can.
+At this point, my research is still in the stage where I’m trying to find every local Virginia government web site that I can.

 That research has been hindered by the fact that some of the sites have more than one domain name, others have new domains that are hard to find, some are just hard to find possibly because of a lack of links to them from anywhere else on the Web, and some are difficult to identify as official local government web sites once I do find them.

-I’ve been reading a number of papers and pages and sites that provide best practices for government sites, as well as a number of others that identify some of the best of the government sites.
+I’ve been reading many papers and pages and sites that provide best practices for government sites, as well as several others that identify some of the best of the government sites.
 I’ll likely be sharing many of those in future posts.
 I’ve created an SEO for Government category on this site to make it easier to find past and future posts involving government web sites.
 Some of those approaches could benefit sites of all kinds, and not just government pages.

 I’m also interested in hearing from others about their local government web sites – the things they do right as well as the things that they do wrong.
 Please let me know in the comments below, or use my contact form.
 Thanks.